jengjiachen/Capstone/index.md

 - [Stop AAPI Hate](https://stopaapihate.org/national-report-through-march-2021/)
 - [130 Inspiring Asian Americans](https://goldsea.com/Personalities/Inspiring/inspiring.html)

+### I.M.Pei
+1917–2019 Chinese-American architect with a career spanning 70 years, and known for his masterpieces including Le Grand Louvre and Kennedy Library.

+### Sammy Lee
+In 1948, two decades before anyone knew what an Asian American was, a Korean American army doctor brought home a gold medal in platform diving from London.
+Four years later, he came home from Helsinki with another.
+He coached the U.S. diving team for the 1960 and 64 Olympics.

 ### Daniel Inouye
 Daniel Ken Inouye (September 7, 1924 – December 17, 2012) was a United States Senator from Hawaii from 1963 until his death in 2012.
 He was third in line of presidential line succession from 2010 until his death, making him the highest-ranking Asian-American politician in U.S. history at the time.
 Inouye was a decorated war hero of WWII, receiving a Medal of Honor, the highest military award.
 Inouye never lost an election in 58 years as an elected official, and he exercised an exceptionally large influence on Hawaii politics.

+### Patsy Mink
+1927 – 2002 as the first non-white woman to serve in Congress, Japanese American Mink became a passionate and tireless advocate on behalf of women and disadvantaged minorites.
+She led the push for passage of Title IX in 1972 to ensure that girls have the same athletic opportunities as boys.

+### GaryLocke
+1950- Former Governor of Washington, United States Secretary of Commerce, and United States Ambassador to China.

+### Maya Lin
+1959- Maya Ying Lin is an American designer and sculptor.
+In 1981, while an undergraduate at Yale University, she achieved national recognition when she won a national design competition for the planned Vietnam Veterans Memorial